International Student Work-Study

 Job Appointment and Required Documents

-New student employees are required to complete onboarding, which includes filled out federal forms, W-4 (Employee's Withholding Allowance Certificate), and online I-9 (Employment Eligibility Verification), as well as other documents for non-resident aliens.
-The employing department's business administrator will begin the onboarding process and instructions will be sent to the student employee via email.
+New student employees are required to complete onboarding, which includes filled out federal forms, W-4 (Employee's Withholding Allowance Certificate), and online I-9 (Employment Eligibility Verification) as well as other documents for non-resident aliens.
+The employing department's hiring manager will begin the onboarding process and instructions will be sent to the student employee via e-mail.
 After completing the online onboarding tasks in Workday@Penn, new student employees will complete in-person tasks at Onboard@Penn located on campus.
-Schedule and appointment and learn more at Onboard@Penn.
+Schedule an appointment and learn more at Onboard@Penn.